entrity/Archery/notes/Compound.md

 1. finger trigger - goes around wrist - more common in hunting so that the release is always close at hand.
 2. thumb trigger - like the club ones
 3. back tension - rotate fingers or relax index finger and let release tilt forward
-	- easy to misfire and not allowed i
+	- easy to misfire and not allowed in the club
+	- allows you to concentrate on arm, not worry about follow through

 ## Adjustments
 Add or subtract twists on cables or string to change the **draw weight**